South Dakota

 Federal Privacy Frameworks Applicable in South Dakota

-Because South Dakota lacks a comprehensive state privacy law, federal frameworks play a particularly important role in protecting consumer data within the state.
+Because South Dakota lacks a comprehensive state privacy law, federal frameworks carry particular weight for businesses and residents within the state.

 Health Insurance Portability and Accountability Act (HIPAA)